 It seems there are dangerous gaps in this stage-management, where players are transferred between clubs and everything is less secure, where football agents exist, where you can get a shaky looking light aircraft to take you from Nantes to Cardiff at night in unsettled late January weather, for free.

 They noisily take off and creakily climb into the sky.
 Dave the pilot is a Lincolnshire man, fully qualified and well experienced taking skydivers for jumps, but an engineer by trade.
 He sits at the controls, wrestling the plane in difficult weather.
-It is now pitch black dark outside, and windy too.
+It is now dark outside, and windy too.
 Maybe the plane feels fragile in the air, juddering along.
 Maybe internal lights go out.
 Maybe Emiliano can make out the pilot up front, hear an alerting beep beep beep, or frantic repetitive clicking and crunching noises as he desperately tries something which fails to work.
 Maybe he hears Dave make the request to land early in the Channel Islands and knows there is a serious issue and the pair of heartbeats quicken.
 Maybe there is a small blank cockpit door and he sees nothing.
 Either way he is totally alone, trapped and terrified and helpless.